National Front for Liberation: 2020

 On 15 March 2020, Step News Agency reported that Fadlallah al-Haji had resigned from his position on the orders of the Turkish government.
 The move came after the discovery of a large-scale embezzlement involving the Sham Legion and other groups within the NFL who misrepresented the amount of fighters within their ranks in order to receive extra salaries from their Turkish ally.
 Turkey requested the NFL to prepare between 2,000 and 3,000 fighters to prepare for a Turkish Armed Forces-led military offensive against the Syrian Armed Forces in the western Aleppo Governorate in the event of the Russia–Turkey ceasefire breaking down, but the NFL only equipped 350 fighters after submitting 14,000 fake names to Turkey.
 However, Enab Baladi contacted Captain Naji Mustafa, who denied that al-Haji had resigned, and al-Haji continues to serve as the commander-in-chief of the NFL.

 2024

 In November 2024, the National Front for Liberation joined in on the HTS-led Operation Deterrence of Aggression, launching a coordinated assault on regime positions in northwestern Syria.
-During the 2024 Battle of Aleppo, NFL fighters played a key role in helping to take control of city alongside other rebel factions. within two weeks, the combined efforts of the Deterrence of Aggression factions and southern rebel groups ultimately led to the swift collapse of the Assad regime by December of 2024.
+During the 2024 Battle of Aleppo, NFL fighters played a key role in helping to take control of city alongside other rebel factions. within less than two weeks, the combined efforts of the Deterrence of Aggression factions and southern rebel groups ultimately led to the swift collapse of the Assad regime by December of 2024.

-In late January of 2025, the NFL participated in the Syrian Victory Conference, held in Damascus to chart the country’s post-war future.
+In late January 2025, the NFL participated in the Syrian Victory Conference, held in Damascus to chart the country’s post-war future.
 The group, alongside the rest of the Syrian National Army and other rebel groups, agreed to formally dissolve and integrate into the newly established Ministry of Defense under the new Syrian Transitional Government.